china’s economic growth and its consequences

 Under the Dome follows from a history of Chinese civil resistance.
 In 2007, almost 10,000 people in Xiamen, China protested the construction of paraxylene chemical plant.
 Bending to public demand, the Chinese government relocated the plant.

 Xiamen, 2007.
 Paraxylene Chemical Plant Protest.

 If an image of protestors in a post-1989 China comes as a surprise, it’s because Western media disproportionately reports on the Chinese State rather than the Chinese people.
 There is a modern China that many of us don’t even know exist.

 In the 1980s, Chinese citizens organized through passing around leaflets.
 In 2007, the Xiamen PX plant protest was organized via hundreds of thousands of SMS messages.
 Today, Chinese organizers are playing a different game with the rise of social media platforms like Weibo.
 In this newsletter, we’ll be start by diving into a uniquely democratic space —Weibo — under China’s Great Firewall, the most extensive and sophisticated censorship system in the world.
 Here is where we’ll learn about Chinese public opinion on climate change, the work of environmental non-governmental organizations (ENGOs), and climate activists.
 We’ll be uncovering a history of Chinese environmental protest, community organizing, and political accountability in an otherwise top-down political regime.
 If we’re lucky, we’ll get to talk to China’s first (and perhaps world’s bravest) climate striker.
 And maybe, just maybe, we’ll fill in perhaps our largest blindspot concerning one of the greatest threats facing humanity.

-If you like what you read, feel free to share it with others.
+If you like what you read, join the mailing list and feel free to share it with others.